 - Surveys.
 Surveys is a type of market research based on a pre-composed form.
 The range of selection is crucial here: the more options and lines there are to fill, the more precise result you will get.

 - Focus groups.
 A focus group is, basically, a collective of people having a discussion.
 There’s a moderator that manages the questions passed during the discussion.
-This method is especially effective in brainstorming the reasons for a certain customer behavior and studying individual consumer motives.
+This method is especially effective in brainstorming the reasons for certain customer behavior and studying individual consumer motives.

 - Personal interviews.
-An individual interview with a representative of a potential target audience concerning a set of explicit question is very efficient.
+An individual interview with a representative of a potential target audience concerning a set of explicit questions is very efficient.
 Personal interviews help figure out some consistent questions really in-depth, without any rush or communicative limitations.

 - Observation.
 Observing target audience representatives in their usual consumer environment (e.g., store surveillance) can also help in defining some motives of certain customers during shopping.

 - Experiments and field trials.
 This market research method helps to check marketing hypotheses in the field, by experimenting with various trade offers, etc.

 How to do product market research

 We’ll provide a bunch of tips on how to do market research for a new product.for you to know what to be prepared for in the long run when it comes to preparing your business project to launch.